Arts and culture

 Creative Scotland

-This fund from Creative Scotland is for organisations and groups based in Scotland whose work or project involves the arts, screen and creative industries.
-It is designed to support you to sustain your practice in a changing world.
-Grants of £1000 to £50,000 are available to support activity for up to 12 months and the fund is open all year round.
+Launched by Creative Scotland, the National Lottery Open Fund for Organisations is for artistic, creative or cultural organisations based in Scotland whose work has a public benefit.
+Grants of £1,000 to £100,000 are available to support activity for up to 18 months and the fund is open all year round.

 Apply here.